 - Bike facilities will be temporarily shared with vehicle lanes until the protected bike lanes are striped and marked.

 - Street parking will not be available along 18th Street South between Fern and Eads Streets.

 - The Capital Bikeshare station at Eads Street and 18th Street will be temporarily relocated.

 On Nov.
 13, 2019, County staff presented to the Aurora Highland Civic Association on transportation improvements in the Crystal City and Pentagon City area, highlighting the 18th Street South project.

-In fall 2020, the project team will share a video presentation that provides an overview of the project and plans for construction.
+In early 2021, the project team will share a video presentation that provides an overview of the project and plans for construction.

 The total project cost is estimated at $5.3 million in the FY 2017-2026 Capital Improvement Plan, with funding from Arlington’s Transportation Capital Fund and an Arlington fund dedicated to infrastructure investment in Crystal City.